What Is a Pelvic Ultrasound?

 - Fertilization of an egg in one of your fallopian tubes

-Your physician may recommend a follow-up pelvic exam if any abnormal results are detected.
+Your physician may recommend a follow-up pelvic exam in Queens if any abnormal results are detected.
 A follow-up exam may also be recommended to evaluate if there have been any changes over time.
 Maintain communication with your doctor to avoid further pain and potentially life-threatening conditions.